hilbix/ansible-setup/README.md

 - The root password

 This is idempotent, so does no harm if you run it again.

-And if the machine already is setup, it will not prompt for anything.
+After the machine is setup, this step will not prompt for anything!

 ## Then